 I will be having two locations in my music video.
 The first one is the beach.
 References to the sea and water is in the lyrics of my chosen song so, I want to have a location which links back to the song.
 I will be using St. Ouen’s bay and St. Brelade’s Bay which looks very similar to Miley Cyrus’ music video, ‘Malibu’.

 I will also be taking advantage of capturing the sunset to recreate the overlay effect Miley Cyrus uses.

 I want to have a variety of locations as that is what you typically see in a pop music video.
-I want to capture nature to portray my narrative so, using a grassy/wooded area, similar to ‘Malibu’, will achieve this.
+In many pop music videos, there are locations which feature bedrooms.
+Here are a few examples below:

 My main prop will be a polaroid camera which was voted most popular in my target audience interview.
 I like the idea of capturing the good memories and then looking back on them when times are proving to be difficult.
 I also like the fact that polaroids fade away which link to the song title of my song, Faded.
 I think this prop forms to the codes and conventions of a pop video as it is used in Halsey’s music video which is called ‘Colors’.